You are currently viewing SOLD-Buildable Vacant Lot in Port St Lucie

 Read More: how deceased sellers have reached out to us

-In this particular case, we have sat down in person with the seller, who has a winter residence here in Florida.
+In this case, we have sat down face to face with the seller, who has a winter residence in Florida.
 We’ve been able to verify the owner of this vacant land.